Harold Loeb: Editorial vision

 In the May 1922 issue of Broom, Loeb published his essay, "Foreign Exchange," which defined his editorial vision.
-After this, Loeb began publishing more American writers, including John Dos Passos, Laurence Vail, E.E.
-Cummings, Gorham Munson, Robert Coates and Matthew Josephson.
+After this, Loeb began publishing more American writers, including John Dos Passos, Laurence Vail, E. E. Cummings, Gorham Munson, Robert Coates and Matthew Josephson.
 In September 1922, Loeb published the article, "The Mysticism of Money."
 In October 1922, Loeb announced the magazine's move to Berlin, a center of artistic activity in Europe.
 In March 1923, Loeb left Broom and moved to Paris to work on his own writing.

 Paris

 While in Paris, Loeb spent time with numerous American expatriates, writers and artists, including Ernest Hemingway.
-He had a brief affair with Duff, Lady Twysden.
-Hemingway later used them as inspiration for the characters of Robert Cohn and Lady Brett Ashley in his roman à clef, The Sun Also Rises.
+He had a brief affair with Duff Twysden.
+Hemingway later used them as inspiration for the characters Robert Cohn and Lady Brett Ashley, respectively, in his roman à clef, The Sun Also Rises.
 In his 1959 memoir, Loeb later wrote about this period, and of being involved in boxing and bullfights with Hemingway.

 Loeb published his first two novels, Doodab (1925) and The Professors Like Vodka (1927) while living in Paris.
 He continued to write, publishing his third novel Tumbling Mustard in 1929, the year that he returned to New York City.

 Later years

 Loeb published two non-fiction books in the 1930s, addressing the United States' political and social issues during the Great Depression.
-One of these (Life in a Technocracy) attest his adherance to technocratic ideals before he and the founder of the ideology, Howard Scott, parted ways over differences in their vision of the future for the movement and his personal criticism of Scott's leadership.
+One of these (Life in a Technocracy) attest his adherence to technocratic ideals before he and the founder of the ideology, Howard Scott, parted ways over differences in their vision of the future for the movement and his personal criticism of Scott's leadership.
 He published a memoir, The Way It Was (1959).
 In the 1960s, he published essays about writers Ford Madox Ford and Hemingway, and about their times in Paris.
 He also wrote a review of Carlos Baker's 1969 biography of Hemingway.
 In 1969, he edited an anthology of work published originally in Broom.

 Loeb married and divorced three more times after his marriage to Marjorie Content.
 In addition to his brief affair with Duff Twysden, he was involved with Kathleen Eaton Cannell.
 Continuing to travel frequently, he died of a heart attack in Marrakesh on January 20, 1974.